ahoward2/basic-html-tutorial/TUTORIAL.md

 - Add `<!DOCTYPE html>` at the top of `index.html` and save the file

-## 3. Add English ISO Language Code
+## 3. Add English ISO Language Code and a header tag

-> Add English ISO Language Code to an HTML file
-> Add a header tag with some meta tags and a title tag to an html file
+> Add English ISO Language Code to an HTML file as well as a header tag with meta tags and a title tag.

 HTML files should have a `lang` attribute.
 You can add one under the `DOCTYPE` like this:
 `<html lang="en">`.